WMBD (AM): Early years

-Full Service Radio
+Full service radio

-Though marketed as a news-talk station now, WMBD has for decades broadcast a full service format, offering news, talk, weather, agricultural reports, sports and music.
+WMBD has for many decades broadcast a full service format, offering news, talk, weather, agricultural reports, sports and music.
 Past announcers included Bob Carlton, Farmer Bill, Milton Budd, and John Williams, who is now at WGN.
 The station always had strong agribusiness coverage to serve rural portions of its coverage area, and for many years had a noon farm show, which has now moved to sister station WIRL.
 Colleen Callahan was the long-time agriculture news director.

 WMBD is the flagship station for Compass Media Networks' Markley, Van Camp and Robbins, which rolled out in syndication in 2019.
 Prior to the death of Rush Limbaugh, the trio had recorded their show while Limbaugh was broadcast live on WMBD.
 Markley, Van Camp and Robbins originally aired on WMBD on a three-hour delay.

 WMBD has broadcast Bradley Braves basketball games for over 60 years.
 Current Bradley announcer is Dave Snell who has been doing Bradley play-by-play for over 25 years.
 WMBD carried St. Louis Cardinals baseball games for many years until 2014, when those games moved to sister station WIRL.